-XI.
-EMPLOYMENT ELIGIBILITY VERIFICATION FOR HIRING UNDER THE AWARD

-Subrecipients must verify the employment eligibility of any person who is hired for a position that will be funded (in whole or in part) with VOCA funds.
-This requires subrecipients to ensure that any person who will be involved in hiring activities is aware of the requirements making it unlawful to hire or recruit certain applicants, and is trained on carrying out the verification requirements.
+XII.
+EMPLOYMENT ELIGIBILITY VERIFICATION FOR HIRING UNDER THE AWARD that any person who will be involved in hiring activities is aware of the requirements making it unlawful to hire or recruit certain applicants, and is trained on carrying out the verification requirements.
 Subrecipients must maintain records of all employment eligibility verifications relevant to compliance with this requirement and in accordance with Form I-9 record retention requirements, as well as records of all pertinent notifications and trainings.